 If you’re dealing with shoulder pain, always lay on the side opposite of the achy shoulder.
 Not only is laying on the affected shoulder painful, but it also hinders blood flow, disrupting the healing process.
 Shoulder pain sufferers should also try hugging a pillow or tucking one under their impacted arm to open up their shoulders and reduce pain.

-Choosing the Best Pillows for Neck and Shoulder Pain
+Which Pillows Work Best for Neck and Shoulder Pain?

 Specialty Pillows for Neck and Shoulder Pain